 - CSV File: Specify the location of the CSV file.
 This file must be located on the same server as the Identity Manager engine.
 This file contains the values for the application entitlements in the format value, displayname, and description.
 An example for the CSV file path is / root/user/BuildingAccess.csv.
-For more information, see Section 20.1.1, "CSV File Format," on page 96. - Multi-valued?: Set the value of this parameter to True if you want to assign resources and entitlements multiple times with different values to the same user.
-Otherwise, set it to False. - 5 Review the summary of tasks that will be completed to create the driver, then click Finish.
+For more information, see "Understanding the CSV File Format" on page 109. - Multi-valued?: Set the value of this parameter to True if you want to assign resources and entitlements multiple times with different values to the same user.
+Otherwise, set it to False.